BEEmod/BEE2.4/README.md

 Back end:
 * Start up
+  - Check to see if VBSP / VRAD / particles_manifest / other files have been updated by Steam
+	+ If updated, then rename to *_original (for VRAD/VBSP) and copy in modded versions, for others append extra entries from relevant locations.
   - Load config.cfg from root directory
   - Load *.Bee2Style files from configurable directory
   - Load *.Bee2Item files from configurable directory
+	+ Load alternate versions if they exist (maybe have the same name + an "Alternate" keyvalue?)
   - Load *.Bee2Palette files from configurable directory
     + Extract Image
     + Determine groupings